kharchenkolab/pagoda2/README.md

 Installation of pagoda2 requires installation of the Non-metric space library (nmslib) and a custom built largeVis package.
 Pagoda 2 has been tested with nmslib v1.5.3 although it should work with any subsequent version.
-To install pagoda2 please follow the instructions below:
+To install pagoda2 please follow the instructions below.

+Install system dependencies for building nmslib, example here provided for Ubuntu
 ```
-# Install system dependencies for building nmslib
 $ sudo apt-get update
 $ sudo apt-get install build-essential cmake gsl-bin libgsl0-dev libeigen3-dev libboost-all-dev